 It is strongly recommended to discuss the performance of the student after every procedure.
-Evaluation scores should be entered into the ELMS by CORE (www.corehighered.com) at the clinical preceptor's earliest convenience.
+Evaluation scores should be entered into the Medatra^{xTM} system at the clinical preceptor's earliest convenience.
 Results are reviewed by the MUSC Clinical Coordinator and released to the student for review.
 Minimizing delays in discussing procedures and entering results help accelerate student learning.

-Affiliate Clinical Coordinators (or designated Clinical Managers) will complete a mid-term and final evaluation for the student's rotation.
+Affiliate Clinical Coordinators (or designated Clinical Managers) will complete a mid-term and final evaluation student rotation.
 Mid-term evaluations are conducted at the 4-week point of the rotation.
 Final evaluations are submitted at the end of the clinical rotation.